 Facility managers are always the first to receive a knock at the door when it comes to cost-cutting - largely due to real estate/property management and operations’ being some of the biggest outgoings for businesses.
 My estimate is that, in six months from now, businesses will start to dramatically reduce their office space.

-But rather than make that decision blindly - or with an estimate of the occupancy you truly need - the FMA app can give you real-time insights at your fingertips and build an accurate picture for you over the coming months.
+But rather than make that decision blindly - or with an estimate of the occupancy you truly need - Ask James can give you real-time insights at your fingertips and build an accurate picture for you over the coming months.

 For those that lease, downsizing will simply involve requesting a rent and space reduction – within contractual restrictions.
 For those with privately-owned real estate, this will require a shift in strategy.
 Will you open up your space to other organisations?
 If so, you’ll need to navigate managing leases and multiple user contracts.

-Fortunately, FMA can adapt to this.
+Fortunately, Ask James can adapt to this.
 Since it’s focused on the building, rather than the organisation, you can add external users to bring them into the workspace reservation process and ensure distance compliance.

 Integrating and adapting